Iraqi forces fight to rout Islamic State militants from Ramadi

 Anbar provincial council member Falih al-Essawi said security forces were taking their time in advancing to avoid exposing themselves to sniper fire.

-A spokesman for Iraq's counter terrorism forces, which are taking a lead role in the battle, told Reuters the troops had managed to recapture positions near the city center but were still fighting to drive the militants from the city.
+A spokesman for Iraq's counterterrorism forces, which are taking a lead role in the battle, told Reuters the troops had managed to recapture positions near the city centre but were still fighting to drive the militants from the city.

-"Our main goal is to drive Isis terrorists away from residential parts of the city toward open areas to make them an easy target for our forces," Sabah al-Noamani said.
+"Our main goal is to drive Isis terrorists away from residential parts of the city towards open areas to make them an easy target for our forces," Sabah al-Noamani said.

 The insurgents suffered a major defeat this month when Iraqi troops and Shi'ite paramilitaries expelled them from the city of Tikrit, but showed they could still strike by attacking Ramadi and Iraq's largest refinery in the north.